Unix System Architecture and Unix File System Structure

 The Unix system architecture is divided by into four layers.

-Major components of Unix System architecture are :
+Major components of Unix operating System architecture are :

 - Commands and Utilities

 - User Applications/ Application Layer

 Kernel is the central core that interacts directly with the hardware of the system.

 The main functions of Kernel are:

 - Computer hardware such as memory, disc, printers are controlled by the kernel.

 - The kernel provides a set of basic services, such as process management, memory management, and input/output (I/O) management the processes, control and executes various user-defined tasks.